 A bit of background

-I began woodworking as a hobby in the early 1980s, but my first taste of woodturning occurred in 1988, when I bought a Shopsmith™ and took their introductory class.
-During the next few years I joined Northwest Woodturners in Portland, Oregon, took several classes, and enjoyed making pens, key rings, weedpots, small bowls and boxes.
-I also haunted the local hardwood lumber dealers and began learning about both domestic and exotic woods.
+My first experience of woodturning was in 1988, when I bought a Shopsmith™ and took their introductory class.
+Soon after that, I joined Northwest Woodturners in Portland, Oregon, took several classes, and enjoyed making pens, key rings, weedpots, small bowls and boxes.
+I also haunted the local hardwood lumber dealers and began learning about both domestic and imported exotic woods.

 The Great Vancouver Ice Storm